Jump to Your Month:

 January – Garnet

 Although garnet is commonly associated with the color red, these gemstones can be found in almost any color and are popular choices for jewelry of all types.
-That’s excellent news if you’re in the market for this January birthstone.
+That’s excellent news if you’re in the market for the January birthstone.
 The garnet family is one of the most complex in the gem world.
 It’s not a single species but rather consists of several species and varieties.
-This gem listing will focus on qualities common to all garnets and offer a brief overview of their diversity.

 Color: Mostly red or deep red.
-Rarer varieties can be light and every color.
+Rarer varieties can be lighter red and nearly any other color.